 Second USA road trip and Thanksgiving

-Ironically my father was crazy enough to share some of this trip with us.
-Together we had the opportunity to spend Thanksgiving in Texas with my Aunt and cousins.
+Ironically my real father was crazy enough to share some of this trip with us.
+Together we had the opportunity to spend Thanksgiving in Texas with my real Aunt and cousins.
 A truly memorable day I will cherish forever!
 I had so much to be grateful for.

 Plus, I’ve never quite enjoyed washing dishes and baking pumpkin & pecan pies as much as I did that day.
 We finished up the afternoon with a few hours at the shooting range (as ya’ll do in Texas!).